erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 ### ITHO controller

 The actual controller for the ITHO CVU can be found in *itho.py*.
 It is a MicroPython version from [letscontrolit/ESPEasyPluginPlayground](https://github.com/letscontrolit/ESPEasyPluginPlayground/tree/master/libraries%20_PLUGIN145%20ITHO%20FAN/Itho) which in turn is based on the code from [Arjen Hiemstra](https://github.com/arjenhiemstra).
 Functionally the controller matches the works mentioned above.
 As with the driver for the CC1101 all configuration must be done in *config.py*.
 Initially you won't be aware of your device type and device id to use.
 Module *config.py* contains default values which might work for you.
-Just try to join (see the user-interface) with the CVE.
+Just try to join (see the user-interface) with the CVU.
 If that does not work your device type and id can be discovered by running *itho.py* by itself and pressing the buttons on your physical ITHO RFT remote.
 Output such as below will appear when for example the Auto button is pressed:

     listening to remote commands